francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

           |    (protocol over QUIC streams          )     |
           |                                               |
 ~~~~
-{: #ssh3-conversation-establishment title="SSH3 successful conversation establishment."}
+{: #session-establishment title="Successful remote terminal session establishment."}

 Authentication material is placed inside the `Authorization` header of the Extended CONNECT request.
-The format and value of `<auth_material>` depends on the HTTP authentication scheme used ({{ssh3-authenticating-the-client}} explores several examples of authentication mechanisms).
-If an SSH3 endpoint is available to the HTTP/3 server and if the user is successfully authenticated and authorized, the server responds with a 2xx HTTP status code and the conversation is established.
+The format and value of `<auth_material>` depends on the HTTP authentication scheme used ({{authenticating-the-client}} explores several examples of authentication mechanisms).
+If a
+remote terminal endpoint is available to the HTTP/3 server and if the user is successfully authenticated and authorized, the server responds
+with a 2xx HTTP status code and the conversation is established.

-The stream ID used for the Extended CONNECT request is then remembered by each endpoint as the SSH conversation ID, uniquely identifying this SSH conversation.
+The stream ID used for the Extended CONNECT request is then remembered by each endpoint as the remote terminal ID, uniquely identifying this session.

 ## Authenticating the client
-{: #ssh3-authenticating-the-client}
+{: #authenticating-the-client}

 Authorization of the CONNECT request is done using HTTP Authorization
 as defined in {{HTTP-SEMANTICS}}, with no restriction on the
 authentication scheme used.
 If no Authorization header is present in the
 request or if the authentication
 scheme is not supported by the server, the server SHOULD respond with a
 401 (Unauthorized) response message.
-Once the user authentication is successful, the SSH3 server can process the request and start the conversation.
+Once the user authentication is successful, the remote terminal server can process the request and start the conversation.
 This section only provides example user authentication
 mechanisms.
 Other mechanisms may be proposed in the future in separate
 documents.
 The two first examples are implemented by our current
-prototype {{SSH3-PROTOTYPE}}.
+prototype {{PROTOTYPE}}.
 The third example leverages the Signature authentication
 scheme {{HTTP-SIGNATURE}} and will be preferred for public key
 authentication in future versions of our prototype.